Ashchurch for Tewkesbury railway station: Description

 a large grain store to the north west.

 The remains of the old lines are still apparent, with much of its infrastructure (such as bridges) still in existence.
 The old connecting curve and the two branches it served can clearly be traced on a map.
 With much of the Ashchurch to Tewkesbury line now being used as a footpath, this section proved valuable during the 2007 United Kingdom floods as it was the only dry route into and out of Tewkesbury at the time.
 Work to remove this embankment began in 2013, as it has claimed that its removal will reduce the scale of flooding in the area.

 When reopened in 1997, there were considerably more northbound services, with many CrossCountry or former Central Trains services from Cardiff calling there.
 However, in the early 2000s, these services were withdrawn, reducing the usefulness of the station.
 Passengers wishing to travel to Birmingham usually had to travel south to Cheltenham Spa, change onto a northbound train, then return northwards, passing through Ashchurch for Tewkesbury without stopping.
 From December 2006, some peak time services to and from Birmingham were reintroduced.
 However, from December 2008, CrossCountry cut the service on weekdays from 7 to 4 northbound services and from 4 (5 on Fridays) to 2 southbound services.

 Facilities

-The station is unstaffed, so tickets must be purchased on the train itself, at the ticket machines or on-line.
+The station is unstaffed, so tickets must be purchased at the ticket machines or on-line.
 A push button computerised service provides real-time next train announcements.
 There is a large car park, situated adjacent to the northbound (western) platform, with 73 spaces.
 There are 36 bicycle racks.

 Access to the southbound (eastern) platform is by a ramped footbridge over the lines; this includes wheelchair access.
 The A46 road bridge does not provide access to both platforms.

 Bus connections can be accessed in the car park on the west side of the station; from here, Stagecoach West provides services 41 and 42 depart to Cheltenham, via Tewkesbury, with route 71 departing to Gloucester.